topics i can speak on

 breathing and yoga exercises that grant space for introspective communication, connection and self-love

-In this workshop-style program, Brittany shares with participants the ways they can focus on bringing wellness to their mind, body, and emotions.
+In this workshop-style program, Brittany shares with audiences the ways they can focus on bringing wellness to their mind, body, and spirit.
 She believes that the way to long-lasting wellness includes all three branches in unison.
-With a combination of mental health and body awareness, spiritual coaching and yoga, Brittany will guide the audience through an introspective lens where they can dive deep into: body alignment, personal power, vision, boundaries, gratitude, self-talk, slowing down, unplugging, practicing presence and mindfulness, the relationship between mood and food, and more.
+With a combination of mental health and body awareness, spiritual coaching and yoga, Brittany will guide participants through an introspective lens where they can dive deep into: body alignment, personal power, vision, boundaries, gratitude, self-talk, slowing down, unplugging, practicing presence and mindfulness, the relationship between mood and food, and more.

-In this space, participants will be provided with a 30-page self-care workbook, customized around exercises that will be practiced during the program and can be utilized afterward as individuals begin to develop their own self-care routine.
-In addition, Brittany has partnered with some of her favorite natural food and wellness companies to provide participants with goodie bags.
+In this space, attendees will be provided with supplemental journal materials that are customized around these self-care exercises, which will be practiced during the program and can be used afterward as they begin to develop their own self-care routine.

 how to position themselves for a present and aligned life – mentally, spiritually and physically,